denten-books/plain-text/2-device.md

 "scanning" and "erasing" a "finite number of symbols."
 Second, we would need what Turing calls "one-dimensional paper," divided into discrete squares "like a child's arithmetic book" [@turing_computable_1937, 249].[^ln1-infinite] Furthermore, we would need some sort of a mechanism to advance tape through the machine, or, alternatively, to propel the scanning mechanism along the length of the tape.
 Having assembled these elements, our creation would look roughly like a cross between a telegraph, a film projector, and a typewriter.[^ln1-davey]

-Were we to patent the Turing machine in the United States, at the time of its conception (1936-37), the above elements would find prior art in mechanisms such as the "Numeral adding or subtracting attachment for type-writing machines" [@daugherty_numeral_1894], "Combined Type-writing and Computing Machine" [@degener_combined_1911], "Computing Attachment for Typewriters" [@wright_computing_1914], "Computing Mechanism" [@wright_computing_1915], and "Combined Type-writing and Adding Machine" [@ellis_combined_1914] among others.
-All of these machines contain some combination of a reading and writing "head," storage tape, and movement mechanism.
+Were we to patent the Turing machine in the United States, at the time of its invention, the above elements would find prior art in mechanisms such as the "Numeral adding or subtracting attachment for type-writing machines" [@daugherty_numeral_1894], "Combined Type-writing and Computing Machine" [@degener_combined_1911], "Computing Attachment for Typewriters" [@wright_computing_1914], "Computing Mechanism" [@wright_computing_1915], and "Combined Type-writing and Adding Machine" [@ellis_combined_1914] among others.
+All of these machines contain some combination of a reading and writing "head," storage tape, and movement mechanism as specified in Turing's paper.

-By the end of the nineteenth century a number of lesser contraptions anticipate the functional elements of Turing's machine.
-And by 1936, when Turing publishes his paper on computable numbers, these inventions not only anticipate the modern computer, but are brought to mass market in the widespread manufacture of computing scales, dial recorders, electric tabulating machines, and computing typewriters made by companies like Underwood Computing Machine, Electromatic, and International Business Machines (IBM).
-Rather than a single eureka moment, the invention of the universal machine should therefore be viewed as a gradual historical process that culminates in Turing's universal (and minimally viable) specifications.

 A number of inventions at the end of the nineteenth century pertain specifically to "circuit-controlling devices controlled by a traveling perforated strip or tape" [@cuttriss_telegraphy_1893].
 Prior to perforated tape, the transmission of messages by telegraph required the presence of a skilled operator, able to transcribe messages from text to Morse code, and into the physical motion of a lever-operated circuit.
 In the operation of early telegraphy, the human operator acted as a mute interpreter between text and telegraph.
 The transcription of text into signal, and back onto paper, required the real-time presence of human encoders and decoders.

 The perforated tape decoupled the human from the machine.
 In US1187035 (1916) on "Telegraphy", Albert and Ralph Bumstead explain: "the object of our